Closing Out 2018

 I so enjoy the fall colors.
 The air is turning brisk in the morning and the sun is dropping in the sky as we head toward the winter solstice.
 I love the fall season.

 Only a few short weeks ago, I was walking in shirtsleeves along the Carson River in the midst of the fall season.
-Not long after this image was captured, the weather turned blustery and cool, a sure sign that winter was coming.
+Not long after this image was captured, the weather turned blustery and cool, a sure sign that winter is coming.
 And, not to disappoint, the windy days were followed by a distinct cooling and we moved into a late dry, cold fall.
 The temperatures fell into the ‘teens and the trees quickly shed their remaining leaves, falling into their winter clothes.

 It was not long before the first rains came.
 We do not have a lot of rain here on the east side of the Sierra Nevada.
 But, we have some.
 Soon, the rains were mixed with and then replaced by snow.